GROUNDS FOR DISCIPLINARY ACTION

 The following is the typical process for investigating complaints.
 Please note that investigations can not always be conducted in the same manner every time based on the circumstances of individual cases.
 However, we do strive to collect all pertinent information in an efficient manner at all times.

 We ask for patience, as investigations can take several months to complete.
-If you have questions regarding the progress of the case, please contact the investigator at the phone number he provided you or contact the Board’s offices at (304)558.0302 or email@example.com
+If you have questions regarding the progress of the case, please contact the investigator at the phone number he provided you or contact the Board’s office at (304) 558.0302 or email firstname.lastname@example.org

 - Once a complaint is filed, the investigator is assigned the case within five (5) business days.
 A copy of the complaint is also mailed to the funeral establishment or funeral director in charge of the funeral establishment or other funeral director involved in the complaint.